ivanelrey/bitmap-simulator/README.md

 | D | X1 Y1 X2 Y2 I | Draw a diagonal line of colour I, start from X1,Y1 and end at X2,Y2 |

 Note:
-If given pixels don't create a diagonal line it will prin error.
+If given pixels don't create a diagonal line, it will print error.

 # Program input